 Public keys may have an embedded PhotoID i.e. the owner's photograph.
 To view the PhotoID, select the key and choose View → PhotoID from Key Management, or click the View PhotoID button from the Key Properties.
 If the menu item or button are greyed out, the key carries no PhotoID.

 To add a photo of yourself to your key, click on your key and select Add Photo from the pop-up menu.
 Then enter the path of your image file.
-Recommended image sizes are 240x288 pixels (GnuPG) or 120x144 pixels (PGP).
+The file must be a stored in JPEG format (*.jpg).
+Recommended image size is 240x288 pixels .

-The image will be included in your public key as an additional user ID.
-For this reason, GnuPG and PGP recommend to use JPEG files of maximum 7 Kb, otherwise your public key may become very big in size.
+The image will be included in your public key similarly to an additional user ID.
+For this reason, the recommendation is to use JPEG files of maximum 7 Kb, otherwise your public key may become very large.

 Changing the passphrase